 Not recording a clean DI

 Printing an amp tone straight to the track locks you in.
 Record a dry DI alongside (or instead) so you can re-amp, change the amp sim, or fix the tone later without re-recording.
-This single habit gives you unlimited do-overs.
+This single habit gives you unlimited do-overs, and if you want to re-amp through real hardware it is worth knowing whether you need a reamp box.
 See how to use amp sims for the DI-first workflow.

 Ignoring tuning and intonation